 Embedded flow

-This guide details how to embed the Swedish BankID authentication inside an iframe in your own flow (as opposed to redirecting to another page).
+This guide shows you how to embed the Swedish BankID authentication inside an iframe in your own flow (as opposed to redirecting to another page).

 The embedded flow is only supported for the Payment add-on.